donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

   ngcHelper->Initialize ();

-The attributes ``ns3::EmuNgcHelper::sgwDeviceName`` and ``ns3::EmuNgcHelper::enbDeviceName`` are used to set the name of the devices used for transporting the S1-U, X2-U and X2-C interfaces at the SGW and eNB, respectively.
+The attributes ``ns3::EmuNgcHelper::smfDeviceName`` and ``ns3::EmuNgcHelper::enbDeviceName`` are used to set the name of the devices used for transporting the S1-U, X2-U and X2-C interfaces at the SMF and eNB, respectively.
 We will now show how this is done in an example where we execute the example program ``lena-simple-ngc-emu`` using two virtual ethernet interfaces.

 First of all we build ns-3 appropriately::